5 Benefits of Dog Daycare: Is Daycare right for your dog?

 • If your dog is injured or requires care beyond what the daycare staff can provide

-• While not a deal-breaker, unaltered pets can be challenging to incorporate in daycare activities and group play
+• While not a deal-breaker, unaltered pets can be challenging to incorporate into daycare activities and group play

 Fortunately, daycare staff will do an initial assessment of your pet to determine whether or not they are suited for daycare services, taking into account their behaviour.
 At The Dog House, the assessment begins by letting your dog meet the staff to ensure that they are able to handle your dog with relative ease, touch your dog's collar, hold their leash, and approach them without signs of fear or aggression.